 Human foot traffic also poses a disease risk.
-Chapter 6: Visitor Control of this guide contains specific information about visitor control.
 Consider requiring all visitors to wear clean coveralls and overboots to protect livestock from potential pathogens that may survive on visitor's clothing or shoes.
 Alternatively, a boot bath may be installed at the main entrance with a requirement that all visitors disinfect their footwear.
-For more information on boot baths see Chapter 16: Cleaning and Disinfection.

 To the extent possible, have employees work from the feed alleys without entering the pens.
 Employees that are required to enter pens should do so through gates and avoid climbing through or over feed bunks.
 Prevent visitors from walking through feces, and urine.
 Soiled footwear can contaminate the feed and other areas.